ebenefuenf/quma/docs/carrier.rst

 Reusing connections
 ===================

-To reuse connections you can pass a carrier object to `db`. *quma* then creates the attribute `__quma_conn__` on the carrier holding the connection object.
-You should only use this feature if this fact doesn't lead to problems in your application.
+To reuse connections you can pass a carrier object to ``db``. quma then creates the attribute `__quma_conn__` on the carrier holding the connection object.
+You should only use this feature if that fact doesn't lead to problems in your application.
 Only objects which allow adding attributes at runtime are supported.
 A good example is the request object in web applications: